Ski Tour Finsteraarhorn

 Recommended for: Anyone who trades comfort for the view.

-Steep climbs, a sharp ridge, and an endless descent: the ski tour to the Finsteraarhorn is both demanding and rewarding.
+Steep climbs, a sharp ridge, and an endless ski descent: the ski tour to the Finsteraarhorn is both demanding and rewarding.

-3 days of pure ski touring experience: From the Jungfraujoch through the glacier world to the Finsteraarhorn Hut, via Hugisattel and the summit ridge to the Finsteraarhorn at 4,274 m above sea level, and an unforgettable descent back to the valley.
+3 days of pure ski touring experience: From the Jungfraujoch through the glacier world to the Finsteraarhorn Hut, via Hugisattel and the summit ridge to the Finsteraarhorn at 4,274 m above sea level, and an unforgettable ski descent back to the valley.
 Challenging, alpine, and full of highlights.

 Itinerary